tryggvigy/pseudo-localization/README.md

 - Languages for which the reading order is not left-to-right, which is especially problematic for user input.
 - Application code that assumes all characters fit into a limited character set, such as ASCII or ANSI, which can produce actual logic bugs if left uncaught.

+In addition, the pseudo-localization process may uncover places where an element should be localizable, but is hard coded in a source language.

 ## Support
 Works in all evergreen browsers.